North Goa, India

 The rooms and suites are huge, and during restoration the original 24 rooms were merged into seven guest rooms.
 Expect high ceilings, exposed wooden floors and grand mosquito net clad four poster beds.
 For families we suggest the two-bedroom Malabar Suite and for those on a honeymoon, the Macao Suite is the suite of choice.
 Not all rooms have air-conditioning, but all have ceiling fans which is absolutely fine in the usual traveling season of October to March.

 Siolim House has an inner courtyard and also lovely gardens featuring the dining area and pool beyond.
 Food is generally Goan, using locally caught fresh fish, but they can cater for all tastes and palates so long as you ask the chef.
 Breakfasts are continental such as serving organic eggs and homemade yogurt.
-They also lay on cookery courses if you want to try your hand at rustling up Goan specialities.
+They also lay on cookery courses if you want to try your hand at rustling up Goan specialties.
 Siolim House has a in-house masseur who can offer various treatments.
 There is a small TV room and a salon with sofas.

 There are seven rooms and suites at Siolim House alongside they also offer Little Siolim, a three bedroom villa about 5-minutes away from the main house.
 The three Suites (Macassar, Malabar & Macao) are not air-conditioned, which is only really an issue in the hotter months from mid March to September.
 Features of all rooms include hair-dryers, daily room service, tea/coffee making facilities, fruit basket, safe, laundry facilities and ceiling fans.